-Students following the engineering curricula are eligible to be named to the Dean's Honors List each term.
-Minimum requirements are a course load of at least 15 units (12 units of letter grade) with a grade-point average equal to or greater than 3.7.
-Students are not eligible for the Dean's Honors List if they receive an Incomplete (I) or Not Passed (NP) grade or repeat a course.
+The Dean's Honors list recognizes high scholastic achievement in any one term.
+The following criteria are used to note Dean's Honors on student records: a 3.862 grade-point average (GPA) in any one term, with at least 15 units (12 units of letter grade).
+The minimum GPA required is subject to change on an annual basis.
+Students are not eligible for Dean's Honors in any given term if they receive an Incomplete (I) or a Not Passed (NP) grade, or repeat a course.
 Only courses applicable to an undergraduate degree are considered toward eligibility for Dean's Honors.
+Dean's Honors are automatically recorded on the transcript for the appropriate term.